-- \checkmark Indicates that the printer has been paused or a tag/tear mode is being used. - Press the print button; light should turn green and resume printing if the printer has been paused. - ✓ Remove the tag, the light should turn green if a tag/tear mode is enabled - ✓ Contact your Service Representative.
+- \checkmark Indicates that the printer has been paused or a tag/tear mode is being used. - ✓ After pressing the print button, the indicator light should turn green and resume printing if the printer has been paused. - ✓ Remove the tag, the light should turn green if a tag/tear mode is enabled - ✓ Contact your Service Representative.